 As for our sustainability footprint in Brazil, we are guided by Mitsubishi Corporation's Environmental Charter, enacted in 1996, and its Guidelines for Corporate Action.
 Through our parent company and other affiliates, we have partnered with several environmental organizations in their conservation efforts in Brazil.
-For example, we have supported the ecological research of the Earthwatch Institute to help preserve turtles in the Brazilian Amazon and we have worked with O Boticario Foundation as it expands its funding network in North America.
+For example, we supported the ecological research of the Earthwatch Institute to help preserve turtles in the Brazilian Amazon and we worked with O Boticario Foundation in the expansion of its funding network in North America.

-As our business grows in Brazil, we hope to continue to build these partnerships and find innovative approaches to conserving our natural resources.
-Equally as important, we hope to develop our daily business sustainably, with respect for the earth and the people that call it home.
+As our business grows in Brazil, we hope to continue to build these partnerships and find innovative approaches to conserve our natural resources.
+An equally important aim is to develop our businesses sustainably, with respect for our planet and all who call it home.